harrytallbelt/blog/content/post/color.md

 <img src="/images/color/ColorMatchingLemon.png">
 </figure>

-By taking the area under the curve of product of the spectral curve and the color matching functions, we’re left with an $$(R, G, B)$$ triplet (1.0, 0.8, 0.2) uniquely identifying this color.
+By taking the area under the curve of the product of the spectral curve and the color matching functions, we’re left with an $$(R, G, B)$$ triplet (1.0, 0.8, 0.2) uniquely identifying this color.

 While the $$(L, M, S)$$ color space gave us a precise way to *identify* colors, this $$(R, G, B)$$ color space gives us a precise way to *reproduce* colors.
 But, as we saw in the color matching functions, any colors with a negative $$(R, G, B)$$ coordinate can’t actually be reproduced.